Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

 # Assessment

-Youe goal is to make a project with React.
+Your goal is to make a project with React.
+Load some JSON, display components, use state, and use Array.map.

 ## Challenges

 ### Challenge 1

 Create a React Project.

 I should be able to run your project with `npm start` or `yarn start`.

 ### Challenge 2